camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

   - Zeebe cluster size (broker count) must be static in size
 - Web-Modeler is a standalone component and is not covered in this guide
   - Modeling applications can operate independently outside of the automation clusters.
-- Service meshes are currently not supported and recommend to not use it for the setup
+- Service meshes are presently unsupported, and we advise against their use for the setup.

 ## Considerations